cvs-health/android-compose-accessibility-techniques/doc/AutomatedComposeAccessibilityTesting.md

 Other tests for accessibility semantics are possible and are strongly suggested.
 The key technique is to test for semantic properties, as well as testing for functionality.

+To debug tests, apply the following code in a test function to log the semantics tree: `composeTestRule.onRoot().printToLog("LOG_TAG")`.
+Alternatively, apply the following code to log the unmerged semantics tree: `composeTestRule.onRoot(useUnmergedTree = true).printToLog("LOG_TAG")`.

 ----